giffordlabcvr/AAV-Atlas/analyses/ht_analysis/README.md

 Interpreting the Trees
 ----------------------

-The trees produced by this workflow support key findings reported in the associated manuscript:
+The trees produced by this workflow support key findings reported in the **[https://www.biorxiv.org/content/10.1101/2025.03.15.643461v4](associated manuscript)**:

 -   Capsid phylogenies differ markedly from replicase phylogenies.